Take a deep dive into each of the classes and training opportunities available to you and your dog.

 This class is a “level 2” manners class that builds on the skills and concepts learned in your basic class; with a focus on attention and working through distractions.
 At the end of the class, humans and their dogs can take the Canine Good Citizen test (optional).

-Scent work is a dog sport that is growing immensely in popularity.
-This class is geared towards owners who are either just starting out in scent work or playing scent work for fun (not yet competitively).
+Nose work is becoming a very popular dog sport!
+It is a sport that is easy to get started in, can be played anywhere, AND is great for both dogs and humans of any age or temperament (including older dogs or reactive dogs).
 In class we start out hunting for food - teaching the dog how to search, using something rewarding to make it fun; while at the same time teaching the human to learn how to read their dog’s body language to know when they are on the scent!
-As dogs and their humans gain experience, they can progress onto searching for the scents used in nose work - birch, anise, and clove.
-Everything we do in class can be played at home - which makes for great exercise and enrichment when the weather is yucky, or if the dog or human is unable to do much physical activity.
+As dogs and their humans gain experience, they can progress onto searching for the target odors used in nose work - birch, anise, and clove.
+Everything we do in class can be played at home - which makes for great exercise and enrichment when the weather is yucky.

-Scent work is a great class for dogs that are reactive to or nervous about other dogs, as each dog searches individually (just the dog and their human in the rink) while the others wait their turn.
+Nose work is a great class for dogs that are reactive to or nervous about other dogs, as each dog searches individually (just the dog and their human in the ring) while the others wait their turn.

 Classes in public places to practice manners in distracting environments.
 Classes will be drop in; the Urban CGC and Community Canine (advanced CGC) tests will be offered in later sessions!
 Dogs should be free from reactivity or aggression, and dog and human friendly.